drivechain-project/docs/bip1-hashrate-escrow.md

 In practice these escrows are likely to be "asymmetric sidechains" of Bitcoin (such as [Rootstock](http://www.rsk.co/)) or "virtual chains" within Bitcoin (such as [proposed by Blockstack](https://github.com/blockstack/virtualchain) in mid-2016).

-Sidechains have potential benefits, including:
+Sidechains have many potential benefits, including:

 1. Protect Bitcoin from competition from altcoins and spinoffs.
 Safely allow competing implementations (of *sidechains*).
 2. Protect Bitcoin from hard fork campaigns.
 (Such campaigns represent an existential threat to Bitcoin, as well as an avenue for developer corruption.)